forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 A number of factors can degrade the Graph Engine's efficiency and increase the probability of encountering an `OutOfMemory` error.
 - With every conditional or method invocation in your code, the number of paths the Graph Engine creates increases exponentially.
-- The Head space assigned by the Java Virtual Machine (JVM) can be influenced by your OS type, Java setup, and the other processes running on your machine.
+- The heap space assigned by the Java Virtual Machine (JVM) can be influenced by your OS type, Java setup, and the other processes running on your machine.

 If the Graph Engine's execution is interrupted, it returns results from the portion of source code it has analyzed so far.

 To avoid an `OutOfMemory` error:
-1. Increase the max heap size assigned to the Graph Engine's execution by providing an updated `-Xmx` value to either the `--sfgejvmargs` parameter of the `scanner:run:dfa` or to the `SFGE_JVM_ARGS` environment variable.
+1. Make note of your JVM's default max heap size, the `-Xmx` value.
+Then execute the Graph Engine with a larger max heap size by providing an updated `-Xmx` value to either the `--sfgejvmargs` parameter of `scanner:run:dfa` or to the `SFGE_JVM_ARGS` environment variable.
-<br>Before you do this, make note of your JVM's default max heap size, the `-Xmx` value, and execute the Graph Engine with a larger heap space than the default value.
 <br>For example, to allocate 2 GB of heap space:
 ```
 sfdx scanner:run:dfa --sfgejvmargs "-Xmx2g" <rest of your parameters>